m4ngled/m4ngled/README.md

 ── .✦ | mangle is my biggest kin so pleasplease dni if u refer to urself as his #1 fan , OR just dont bring that up around me !

-── .✦ | mangles been my favorite fnaf character ever since i got internet access in 2015 ! mangle will 4ever b me !!
+── .✦ | mangles been my favorite fnaf character ever since i got internet access in 2015 ! i will 4ever b them !!

 ── .✦ | @soapchugger is the foxy 2 my mangle ( also the toy chica 2 my mangle occasionally ! ) <3